-MyMaterials assures students have the correct course materials at the lowest price possible.
+MvMaterials assures students have the correct course materials at the lowest price possible.
 For courses using Inclusive Access, a fee is charged at registration.
+This fee can be up to 30-50% less than the cost to purchase new materials.
 Open Educational Resources (OER) courses use open license and publicly available materials for education, and so required course materials, such as e-textbooks, videos, and/or digital assets, are totally free.
 Students receive online access to the materials, accessible on a tablet, laptop, or desktop computer.
-Visit www.waubonsee.edu/mymaterials for more information and a list of courses that offer MyMaterials.
+Visit www.waubonsee.edu/mymaterials for more information and a list of courses that offer MvMaterials.